code-atlantic/content-control/readme.txt

 Discover what Content Control brings to your table:

-- Full control over your site's content, from general user access to specifics like "coming soon" pages or maintenance mode scenarios.
+- Full control over your site's content, restrict user access with ease!.
+- Set up a seamless paywall for your content, providing teasers for users and prompting them to purchase access.
 - Per block controls for Gutenberg and Full Site Editor, including user roles, device type, and more.
   - Responsive block controls with customizable breakpoints.
   - Control block visibility by user status, roles, device type & more.